 Esprit has been the recipient of multiple prestigious awards, including three Lieutenant Governor’s Arts Awards, the Jean A. Chalmers National Music Award, the Vida Peene Award and the SOCAN Award for Imaginative Orchestral Programming.
 Esprit aims to continue this trajectory of excellence as the organization proudly undertakes its third decade of operation.

 One of Esprit’s most important recent endeavours was a debut tour to China for performances at the 2015 Beijing Modern Music Festival and the China-ASEAN Music Week in Nanning where Esprit was also orchestra-in-residence.
 The tour coincided with the 40th anniversary of diplomatic relations between Canada and China and set the stage for developing long-lasting musical exchanges between Esprit and Chinese musical artists.
-Esprit is presently planning the celebration of its 35th anniversary in 2017 along with special projects commemorating the 150th anniversaries of Canada and Ontario.
+Esprit celebrated its 35th anniversary in 2017 along with special projects commemorating the 150th anniversaries of Canada and Ontario.

 Esprit is a non-profit charitable organization governed by a volunteer Board of Directors.